Near Qualla in Haywood County, North Carolina — The American South (South Atlantic)

 2. Wikipedia article on the Eastern Band of Cherokee Indians.
 (Submitted on October 21, 2016, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on October 23, 2016.
-This page originally submitted on October 21, 2016, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 186 times since then and 19 times this year.
+It was originally submitted on October 21, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 277 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on October 21, 2016, by Mark Hilton of Montgomery, Alabama.